hirneagabriel/AlienInvasion/README.md

 <summary> __STORY OF THE GAME__
   </summary>

 #### AlienInvasion is a game where you are the last remaining hope of humankind!
-Get in your ship and defend the earth from the aliens!
+Get in your ship and defend the Earth from the aliens!
 Kill as much enemys as you can.
 Don't let enemies pass you or the Earth is doomed!!!
 #### The game is inspired by old games like <a href="https://www.youtube.com/watch?v=tKobl50jrLk" target="_blank" rel="noreferrer noopener">Space Impact</a> and <a href="https://www.youtube.com/watch?v=MU4psw3ccUI&t=99s" target="_blank" rel="noreferrer noopener">Space Invaders</a>.

 </details>